Treasure Planet (1982 film)

 Treasure Planet (Bulgarian: Планетата на съкровищата) is a 1982 Bulgarian animated science fiction film directed by Rumen Petkov and produced by the Sofia Animation Studio.
-The 62-minute movie is a science fiction adaptation of Robert Louis Stevenson's 1883 adventure novel Treasure Island, and was released 20 years before Disney’s Treasure Planet, another movie with the same concept.
+The 72-minute movie is a science fiction adaptation of Robert Louis Stevenson's 1883 adventure novel Treasure Island, and was released 20 years before Disney’s Treasure Planet, another movie with the same concept.
+The Bulgarian band "Tangra" did the movie's music.

 Story

 From inside a black hole, a young man named Filipe recounts his adventure.
 On an entirely artificial Earth where nature ceased to exist long ago, a bio-robot named Black Dog confronts old space pirate and his fellow Billy Bones for a star map, leading to the treasure of Captain Flint.
 Billy refuses, and is threatened with the Black Spot by Black Dog.
 After dropping trumpets onto Black Dog, Billy tries to fly away in a wheelchair, but is cornered and forced to jump rope until he hands the map over.
 After handing over a bomb instead, Black Dog inflicts the Black Spot on Billy, under the guise of determining if Billy's hand is ticklish.
-Billy, fulfilling his “duty as a conscientious pirate to drop dead at once” according to the pirate code, allows himself to suddenly die, but turns the map over to Filipe.
+Billy, fulfilling his "duty as a conscientious pirate to drop dead at once" according to the pirate code, allows himself to suddenly die, but turns the map over to Filipe.

 Filipe returns to his captain, Commander Smollett, who had been busy fending off several trickster robots, dressed in disguise, who had been asking for information about the map, in addition to wanting a haircut and a hamburger.
 When presented with the map by Filipe, Smollett organizes a crew to retrieve it.
 Smollett appoints Filipe as cabin boy, and brings aboard the peg-legged first mate Long John Silver and his robots; Black Dog and the other trickster robots.

 Blasting off into space aboard the vessel Hispaniola, the long journey is interrupted by a power failure.
 The robots perform an elaborate song and dance, and are berated by Silver.
 Filipe, having snuck in to observe, activates another one of Silver's robots, a mechanical parrot who tells Silver that he no longer turns him on.
-Silver reveals his plan to steal the map, get the treasure, and become “master of the whole universe”.
+Silver reveals his plan to steal the map, get the treasure, and become "master of the whole universe".

 In the middle of an emergency, the crew is bombarded with electrical bolts.
 Filipe's conscience is transported to the past where he is now Jim Hawkins on an old wooden ship, where Smollett identifies the existence of both Treasure Island and Robert Louis Stevenson.
 They are attacked by several ghostly apparitions.
 Filipe saves Black Dog, and when they are all transported back to their normal time and ship, Black Dog swears he will devote his life to Filipe.